EumT07/EumT07/README.md

 - 👋 Hi, I’m Eublan Mata
-- 👀 I’m interested in a lot things such as: Drawings, codes, tech world
+- 👀 I’m interested in things such as: Drawings, codes, tech world
 - 🌱 I’m currently learning javascript and python in order to become in a good professional
 - 📫 How to reach me at the moment twitter: @eumt07